-As a cinematographer and photographer, I am drawn to visual storytelling.
-I strive to create work that is personal and relatable, that may bring people back to a memory or a feeling.
+In my photography and cinematography, I strive to create work that is vulnerable and relatable.
 I find comfort in photographing the minutiae of daily life.
-When I am struggling with my own fears, anxieties, and self-worth, it forces me to stay grounded and just exist in that split-second moment.
+When I am struggling with my own fears and anxieties, it forces me to stay grounded and just exist in the moment.

-Having learned mainly on digital, I experienced magic when I shot my first roll of 35mm film.
-I have been chasing that feeling ever since—later moving on to medium format and experimenting with different cameras and types of film.
-The scenes I capture are often uncluttered with one clear focus, yet I always embrace natural light, softness, and imperfections.
+I learned photography using digital cameras, but I experienced magic with my first roll of 35mm film.
+I have been chasing that feeling ever since, experimenting with different cameras and types of film.
+My scenes are uncluttered with one clear focus, always embracing natural light, softness, and imperfections.

 Day Off featured by L.A.
 Photo Curator in Nothing Special Exhibition